-Michelle Herringer, DMS co-director, has a passion for education which stems from her passion for learning.
-She is an AMS Montessori Certified teacher, has a Masters degree in reading instruction, holds a Colorado Teaching License (for which she received the Linda Ekman Simmons Award of Excellence for Outstanding Post Baccalaureate Student in Teacher Education), and has attended training for dyslexia instruction (80 hours Orton Gillingham based Sounds in Syllables).
-Prior to becoming the director of Durango Montessori, she taught at DMS for four years.
+Michelle Herringer – Literacy Specialist.
+Michelle has a passion for education which stems from her passion for learning.
+She is an AMS Montessori Certified teacher, has a Masters degree in reading instruction, holds a Colorado Teaching License (for which she received the Linda Ekman Simmons Award of Excellence for Outstanding Post Baccalaureate Student in Teacher Education), and is a Certified Dyslexia Therapist.
+Prior to becoming the director of Durango Montessori, Michelle taught at DMS for four years.
 Additionally, she was a teacher in the public schools, at a community college, and at a nature education non-profit organization.
-In total, Ms. Michelle has been teaching for over 13 years.
-In addition to her many years of teaching experience, Ms. Michelle has also served on multiple boards, and has administrative experience including staff hiring, supervision, scheduling, training, grant writing, and volunteer organization and recruitment.
+In total, Ms. Michelle has been in the field of education for over 19 years.
+In addition to her years of teaching experience, Ms. Michelle has served on multiple boards, and has administrative experience including staff hiring, supervision, scheduling, training, grant writing, and volunteer organization and recruitment.

-Mary Polino founded Durango Montessori in 2005 and has returned to DMS to share the role of director with Ms. Michelle.
+Mary Polino – Lead Upper El Teacher founded Durango Montessori in 2005 and has returned to DMS to lead the Upper El Classroom.
 Her love of Montessori began while researching alternative teaching methods, when she wandered into a Montessori school in Albuquerque, New Mexico in the early 1990’s.
 Mary was so impressed with what she saw there that she convinced the school director to hire her on the spot.
 She quickly worked through the ranks, received her American Montessori Society Upper and Lower Elementary (Elementary I & II) certifications, and a New Mexico state teaching license.
 She taught in Montessori schools in Albuquerque until moving to Durango.
 She came to Colorado equipped with a Colorado state teaching license, and during her attempt to secure a teaching position in the school district, decided that her respect for the Montessori philosophy, and the belief that it is truly an inspired way of teaching shouldn’t be lost.
 Durango needed a Montessori elementary school!

 Durango Montessori opened its doors in 2005 with 13 students and the help of supportive families and community members.
 DMS has thrived under the care of the most “dedicated, loyal, and reliable group of teachers” every successful school needs.
 Since then the school has grown to average 45-50 students per year.
 This fact is a proud and collective achievement of its founder and staff.

-Erin Williamson is a co-teacher in the upper elementary classroom.
-She has a master’s degree in special education and is a certified elementary school teacher.
+Erin Williamson – Lower El Lead Teacher & Assistant Director, has a master’s degree in special education and is a certified elementary school teacher and Montessori school teacher.
 She has been a teacher for 14 years, mostly in the public schools.
 At the beginning of her career she became instantly intrigued and fascinated with the philosophy and teaching approach of Maria Montessori when she taught preschool at Children’s House Montessori in Durango.
 Since then, she has taught kindergarten, first grade, middle school (as a resource teacher) and the Affective Education program (for students with challenging behavioral and emotional needs, K-5th grade).
 She is thrilled to be back in a Montessori setting.